easierdata/multi-temporal-crop-classification-training-data/doc/Training Data Overview.md

 Checks the retrievability of content from IPFS by attempting to download each Content Identifier (CID).
 It iterates through a list of CIDs, tries to download the corresponding content, and logs any missing or inaccessible CIDs to a JSON file.
 This information is used to identify and address any issues with data availability on IPFS.

-**When to run**: This script can be run after generating the json from `grab_cids_from_selected_tiles.py`.
+**When to run**: After generating the json from `grab_cids_from_selected_tiles.py`.

 ##### split_training_data.py

 Splits the chip IDs into training and validation sets for the specified training dataset in the configuration file.
 A unique list of chip IDs are determined from the files in the `chips_filtered` directory.
 It reads the list of chip IDs, randomly assigns them to either the training or validation set, and saves the resulting lists to CSV files.
 These CSV files are used to train and validate the crop classification model, ensuring that the model is evaluated on a separate set of data from what it was trained on.

-**When to run:** This script should be run after preparing the chip data to create the training and validation datasets.
+**When to run:** After preparing the chip data to create the training and validation datasets.

 ##### calc_band_mean_sd.py

 Calculates statistical metrics (mean, standard deviation, minimum, and maximum values) for each set of bands in the final merged image in the `filtered_chips` directory.
 The statistics are saved to a text files and also stores all band values in a binary file.

-**When to run:** This script should be run after preparing the chip data to create the training and validation datasets.
+**When to run:** After preparing the chip data to create the training and validation datasets.
 This output can be used to compute the mean and standard deviation for normalization purposes during model training.

 ##### calc_class_weights.py

 Calculates class weights for crop classification based on the frequency of each class of the mask image files found in the `filtered_chips` directory.
 The data in each image file is flattened to calculate the class weights, normalizing them so their sum equals 1.
 It inserts a weight of 0 for the background class (no crop) and saves the calculated class weights to a CSV file.

-**When to run:** This script should be run after preparing the chip data to create the training and validation datasets.
+**When to run:** After preparing the chip data to create the training and validation datasets.
 The calculated class weights can then be used for training the model.

 ##### generate_class_distribution.py.py

 Generates and plots the class distribution for training and validation datasets in a crop classification pipeline.
 Processes each TIFF mask file to calculate the frequency of each class, to plot the class distributions. resulting plots are saved as PNG files, providing a visual representation of the class occurrences in the training and validation datasets.

-**When to run:** This script should be run after preparing the chip data to create the training and validation datasets.
+**When to run:** After preparing the chip data to create the training and validation datasets.
 The plots aid in understanding the data distribution and ensuring balanced class representation for model training.

 ### Data Prerequisites